manorrock/assistant/ROADMAP.md

    - [ ] Track tool selection accuracy metrics

 # Next release
-- [ ] Refactor Desktop application to dispatch to the CLI version
+- [x] Refactor Desktop application to dispatch to the CLI version
-- [ ] Add a Bing search tool (WebSearchTool)
+- [x] Add a web scraper tool to scrape web pages and extract data
 - [ ] Refactor to move all commands into a separate Maven module (command)
 - [ ] Strengthen ProcessExecutionTool description to be clear on when to use it
 - [ ] Refactor to move all tools into a separate Maven module (tool)